-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

-☐ State Medicaid Agency □ Weekly -

-☒ Operating Agency ☐ Monthly

-☐ Sub-State Entity ☐ Quarterly

-Other Specify: ⋈ Annually

-☐ Continuously and Ongoing

-Other Specify:

-,

-necessary additional information on the strates in the waiver program, including frequency and

-i.
-Describ regardir vidual problems as they are discovered.
-Include nethods for problem correction.
-In addition, pre-

-staff.
-U individ approp individ require All events entered into the EMT system require an electronic review be conducted by designated DD facility staff.
+All events entered into the EMT system require an electronic review be conducted by designated DD facility staff.
 Upon review of events entered into the EMT system individual problems may be discovered.
 When individual problems are discovered the designated DD facility staff conducting the event review will notify appropriate DD staff who will conduct further review to address the individual problem.
 The nature of the individual problem will determine what DD staff is responsible for addressing the issue.
 If further follow up is required, remediation of the individual problem is documented at the facility level and monitored through quarterly reviews at the state division level.

-person' s planning team and other concerned parents.
-The state routinely monitors and D central office staff, DD facility staff, contractanties which may include law enforcement or of evaluates events to ensure all individual problems. other state
+Remediation may be a coordinated effort by DD central office staff, DD facility staff, contracted provider, the person's planning team and other concerned parties which may include law enforcement or other state Departments.
+The state routinely monitors and evaluates events to ensure all individual problems have been reviewed.

-iation Data Aggregation iation-related Data Aggregation and Analysis (including trend identification)

-esponsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

-ate Medicaid Agency □ Weekly